ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 - are usually connected in a tree topology
 - are managed using a single IP Address
-- the root of the tree is configured as Master.
+- the root of the tree is configured as Main.

 {{fig-tree-cascaded}} describe an example of cascaded switch with three chassis connected in a tree topology.